-Welcome to the CAMRA’s Arun & Adur Branch new look web-site.
+Welcome to the CAMRA’s Arun & Adur Branch web-site.
 It is still very much “work in progress” but will soon be a 'one-stop-shop' for information and news about pubs, real ale and branch events (socials, meetings and the Worthing Beer Festival).

 The Arun & Adur branch area covers the area between the rivers Arun (in the west) and Adur (in the east) and the A272 (in the north), with the sea being the southern boundary (map).
 This means that Arundel, Lancing, Littlehampton, Petworth, Pulborough, Steyning, Storrington, Worthing and the many villages, all form part of the branch.
 There are nearly 200 pubs and bars in our branch area and over 155 serve real ale, and there are over 800 branch members.

 Come to one of our meetings or socials and see how you can help promote real ale.
 All members are welcome.